diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 even non venomous and harmless ones, etc. Their reaction in all the experiments is examined in three main
 dimensions:

-1. _Cognitive_: what the individual verbally exposes about their private thoughts: what they think and how they feel about the stimuli.
+1. _Cognitive_: what the individual verbally exposes about their private thoughts, what they think and how they feel about the stimuli.
 1. _Overt-motor_: what the researchers observe the individuals do when exposed to the stimuli.
 For example, screaming, taking their hands to their faces, etc.